jsolvason/beng183/readme.md

 # BENG183 Homework 3

 ## Acknowledgements:
-This homework and included tutorials is based on previous work by [Xingzhao Wen](https://github.com/Irenexzwen).
+This homework and included tutorials are based on previous work by [Xingzhao Wen](https://github.com/Irenexzwen).
 Big thanks to her!

 ## Homework notes:
 1) [Working environment